cloudfoundry/diego-release/README.md

 if desired.

-Similarly, TLS with mutual authentication can be enabled for communication to the BBS server, via the `diego.bbs.require_ssl` BOSH property, which defaults to `true`.
+Similarly, TLS with mutual authentication can be enabled for communication to the BBS server, via the `diego.bbs.require_ssl` and `diego.CLIENT.bbs.require_ssl` BOSH properties.
+These properties default to `true`.
 When enabled, the operator must provide TLS certificates and keys for the BBS server and its clients (other components in the Diego deployment).

 ### Generating TLS Certificates